Analysis of Optimization Algorithms via Sum-of-Squares: Introduction

+We show that the bound for GD with Armijo-terminated line search rule is an improvement upon two existing bounds in the literature, see \cite[Proposition~3.3.5]{nemirovski} and \cite[Page~239]{ye}.
+On the other hand, our results for GD with Goldstein or Wolfe-terminated line search are, to the best of our knowledge,~new.

+The interested reader may find the code for numerically and symbolically verifying the results at \url{https://github.com/sandratsy/SumsOfSquares}.

-\paragraph{Paper organization.} The paper is organized as follows: Section~\ref{sec:SOS} introduces the SOS technique, explains how it is applied to derive worst-case bounds and describes the function class and algorithms we examine within this work.
-Examples shown in Sections~\ref{sec:gd} and \ref{sec:pgm} work out the derivation of bounds for specific algorithms.
-Finally, Section~\ref{sec:conc} contains concluding remarks and suggests avenues for future work.
+\paragraph{Paper Organization.} The paper is organized as follows: Section~\ref{sec:SOS} introduces the SOS technique, explains how it is applied to derive worst-case bounds and describes the function class and algorithms we examine within this work.
+Furthermore, we determine a procedure for lifting degree-1 certificates from the univariate to the multivariate case and also prove the relation between PEP and SOS.
+In Section 3 we use the SOS framework to determine new convergence result{s} for noisy gradient descent with inexact line search methods (Armijo, Wolfe, Goldstein).
+Lastly, Section~\ref{sec:conc} contains concluding remarks and suggests avenues for future work.

 \paragraph{Note.} A preliminary version of this paper was presented at the Signal Processing with Adaptive Sparse Structured Representations (SPARS) workshop in Toulouse, France in July 2019 \cite{spars}.
+Moreover, several additional convergence results obtained via the SOS approach including GD with constant step size and exact line search, and proximal gradient with constant step size and exact line search can be found in the M. Eng. thesis of the first author \cite{sandra}.
+These results have not been included in this manuscript as the exact same rates have been also derived via the PEP framework, which as already discussed, is equivalent to degree-1 SOS proofs.

-\section{Description of our approach}
+\section{Description of our Approach}